code-rush/givel-info/givel/README.md

 - **get users followers**
   - Path: /api/v1/users/{user_email}/followers
   - Method: GET
-  - Returns: List of all followers.
+  - Returns: List of all followers if any else a message indicating an empty followers list.
   - Description: Fetches all users followers and returns it.